 This type of electric heater is capable of heating various liquids such as water, oil or another chemical medium.
 As well, the heater maintains a pre-set temperature under mildly or severe corrosive condition.
 When the tubular heating elements are exposed to the medium, a natural convection current generates as the sheath heats up.
 This heat dissipates around the medium uniformly up to the top of the equipment.

-In contrast to flanged immersion heaters, the hairpin shaped tubular element is welded into a casing or a pipe threaded fitting instead of a flange.
-Additional thermowells can be installed in order to provide more accuracy for the temperature controlling in order to prevent issues such as the thermal degradation of the medium.
+In contrast to flanged immersion heaters, the hairpin-shaped tubular element is welded into a casing or a pipe threaded fitting instead of a flange.
+Installing additional thermowells can provide more accuracy and improve temperature control.
+This is in order to prevent issues such as the thermal degradation of the medium.
 Screw plug heater is very efficient in terms of cost and performance for freeze protection, water storage and boilers.

-Our standard models are categorized under different specifications based on the application ranging from municipal water temperature control to fuel oil storage.
-Each model varies in power, immersed length, watt density, terminal enclosure type and other parameters for the purpose of fitting into different application needs.
+Our standard models are categorized under different specifications based on their application.
+This ranges from municipal water temperature control to fuel oil storage.
+Each model varies in power, immersed length, watt density, terminal enclosure type and other parameters to fit different application needs.
 In addition, a temperature control thermostat can be installed to include an additional heating control in order to maintain the desired temperature setpoint of the medium.

 Why is Mineral Oil Used in Thermal Heaters?

 Thermal heaters, also known as thermal fluid heaters, employ the use of a thermal liquid such as wat...